poiyomi/PoiyomiDocs/docs/outlines/outlines.md

 ## AudioLink

 :::info
-This section allows control of the Outlines through [AudioLink](/docs/audio-link/audio-link.md).
-It will only be exposed when AudioLink is activated on the Material.
+The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 <PoiVideo url='/vid/outlines/outlineALtest4.mp4'/>